Bellfalasch/Bobby-CMS/README.md

     				)
     );

 Example of absolute minimal amount of setup for a field.
-These are the only fields needed to get your form jumpstarted!
+These are the only settings needed to get your form jumpstarted!

     $fieldMinimal = array(
     	"label" => "Minimal:",
     	"type" => "text"
     );

-And finally, prep the `$PAGE_form` array:

-This form-var is used to fill it with all the fields you will want on your form.
-This var is used for looping out all the fields at a given place, filling the forms with posted form-data, and of course validation.
+And finally, prep the `$PAGE_form` array.
+This var is used for looping out all the fields at a given place, filling the forms with posted form-data, and of course set up validation.

     $PAGE_form = array(
     				$fieldTitle,